Skip to main content

 The Bottom Line

-If you start in 2028, the math changes.
+If you start in 2028, the maths changes.
 Contractor queues will be longer.
 Assessors will be booked out.
 Grant funding may be depleted.
-A five-month process may become a twelve-month one -- which puts you dangerously close to a missed 2030 deadline.
+A five-month process may become a twelve-month one, which puts you close to October 2030 with no margin if the standard does become law.

 The Boiler Upgrade Scheme is still open and funded.
 ECO4 closes at the end of December 2026 with no confirmed replacement.
-The window for free insulation works is closing faster than the deadline for compliance.
+The window for free insulation works is closing faster than the proposed compliance date.

 Mark started in January 2026 and had his C-rated certificate in May.
 His total out-of-pocket cost was £3,300, largely absorbed by a grant that may not exist in two years.